sean3z/angular-activity-monitor/README.md

 This can be configured by setting the `ActivityMonitor.options.inactive` property to the desired timeout (in seconds).

 #### When is the user considered active?
 Everytime one of the follow DOM events occur, the `action` and `active` properties on the `User` object is updated accordingly.
-Someone should probably make this customizable as this is not exposed currently.
 ```js
 var DOMevents = ['mousemove', 'mousedown', 'keypress', 'wheel', 'touchstart', 'scroll'];
 ```